-One reason demand for internal auditors, including those who work on a consulting basis, is strong is that many companies are launching new revenue-generating initiatives.
-And while these pursuits create opportunity, they also can invite risk that internal auditors must help the business to assess and monitor.
+Another reason the demand for internal auditors, including those who work on a consulting basis, is so strong is that many organizations across industries are growing — and launching new revenue-generating initiatives.
+While these pursuits create opportunities, they also can invite risk that internal auditors must help the business to assess and monitor.

 Internal auditor salary trends

-To determine internal auditor salary levels in your area, go to the Robert Half Management Resources Salary Center and use our Salary Calculator.
+To determine internal auditor salary levels in your area, use our Salary Calculator.

-- Certified Internal Auditor (CIA) designation, offered by The Institute of Internal Auditors (The IIA)
+- Certified Internal Auditor (CIA), offered by The Institute of Internal Auditors (The IIA)

 - Certified Public Accountant (CPA)